List of New Zealand One Day International cricket records: Fewest runs in an innings

 The lowest innings total scored in ODIs has been scored twice.
 Zimbabwe were dismissed for 35 by Sri Lanka during the third ODI in Sri Lanka's tour of Zimbabwe in April 2004 and USA were dismissed for same score by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
 The lowest score in ODI history for New Zealand is 64 scored against Pakistan in the 1986 Austral-Asia Cup in Sharjah.

 Most runs conceded an innings

 The first match of the 2015 tour of England saw New Zealand concede their highest innings total of 408/9.

 Fewest runs conceded in an innings

 The lowest score conceded by New Zealand for a full inning is 69 scored by Kenya in the 2011 Cricket World Cup.

 Most runs aggregate in a match

 The highest match aggregate scored in ODIs came in the match between South Africa and Australia in the fifth ODI of March 2006 series at Wanderers Stadium, Johannesburg when South Africa scored 438/9 in response to Australia's 434/4.
-The 2nd ODI of the series against England at The Oval, London saw a total of 763 runs being scored, which is the most involving New Zeaaland.
+In 2023 Cricket World Cup the highest aggregate score of 771 scored by a team which was involving with New Zealand was Australia.